How to counter a punch like a Marine

 And of course, if you're in a multiple opponent situation, it's imperative that you maintain situational awareness and create separation from your attacker as quickly as possible to prepare for the next attack.
 But if it's just you and him… feel free to wrench on that arm a bit as you wait for law enforcement to arrive--ya know, just to make sure it doesn't do him any good in lock up.

-- The Marine Corps Martial Arts Program: Strengths and weaknesses ... ›
+- 5 things you should know about Marine Corps Martial Arts Program ... ›